 You can create additional Stripe accounts associated with your email address.
 You might create some accounts yourself, and might be given access to other accounts as a team member.
-To create a new account, click on the name of your current Stripe account at the upper-left corner, and select New account.
+To create a new account, click on the name of your current Stripe account in the upper-left corner, and select New account.

 Using additional accounts has a number of benefits:

-- Separate tax and legal entity information
+Separate tax and legal entity information

-- Unique statement descriptor and public business information
+Unique statement descriptor and public business information

-- Using the same Stripe account for separate businesses can cause confusion as the public business information used is the same for both.
+Using the same Stripe account for separate businesses can cause confusion as the public business information used is the same for both.
 For example, a customer who purchases from your business “XYZ” may see a charge from your business “ABC” on their statement, potentially resulting in a dispute.
 Each additional account has its own public information to accurately describe your business and payments.

-- Easier reporting and reconciliation
+Easier reporting and reconciliation

-- Separating the payments processed by your businesses makes it easier to find payments, create and export reports, and reconcile payouts to your bank account.
+Separating the payments processed by your businesses makes it easier to find payments, create and export reports, and reconcile payouts to your bank account.

-- Payouts to separate bank accounts
+Payouts to separate bank accounts

-- Each additional account can use a separate bank account for payouts (although you can use the same bank account if you wish).
+Each additional account can use a separate bank account for payouts (although you can use the same bank account if you wish).

 If you need to create many new accounts—or provision accounts automatically—while maintaining centralized reporting and management, you may wish to consider creating a Connect platform instead of using multiple conventional Stripe accounts.